UoB-COMSM0166/2025-group-19/README.md

 ---

 # Requirements
-In the early stages of the game project, we conducted a brainstorming session where team members came up with ideas based on their personal interests and the feasibility of the game.
-During the first meeting, we presented our proposals and voted on them.
-To facilitate creative brainstorming, we used Online Word as our discussion tool, enabling real-time sharing and collaboration.
+In the early stages of our project, each of the team members came up with an idea based on existing game archetypes.
+We took inspiration from personal interests whilst also considering how feasible it would be to develop our ideas from scratch.
+To facilitate creative brainstorming, we used Google Docs to record ideas and suggestions, enabling real-time sharing and collaboration.

 <table>
     <tr>